-This course builds on the microeconomic principles developed in first and second year by extending students knowledge of markets and the firm to the role of the entrepreneur and innovation in the wealth creation process.
-This includes discussion of how business ideas are commercialised within the context of market uncertainty and financial constraints.
+This course builds on the microeconomic principles developed in first and second year by extending students knowledge of markets and the firm to the role of the entrepreneur and their interaction with the wider economy.

 - Semester 2 - 2016